 Current Effective Map - See Effective Map.

-Customer and Data Services (CDS) Contractor - A team of private-sector firms that, under contract to FEMA, maintains the archives of flood hazard mapping and related data and performs activities related to program development and program support, including maintenance of the Flood Hazard Mapping pages on the FEMA Website, operation of the FEMA Map Information Exchange, and operation of the FEMA Mapping Information Platform (MIP), FEMA Flood Map Service Center (MSC), and FEMA Engineering Library (EL).
+Customer and Data Services (CDS) Provider - A team of private-sector firms that, under contract to FEMA, maintains the archives of flood hazard mapping and related data and performs activities related to program development and program support, including maintenance of the Flood Hazard Mapping pages on the FEMA website and operation and maintenance of the FEMA Map Information eXchange (FMIX), FEMA Mapping Information Platform (MIP), FEMA Flood Map Service Center (MSC), and FEMA Engineering Library (EL).

-De-Accredited Levee System - A levee system that was once shown on the FIRM as providing protection from the 1-percent-annual-chance or greater flood, but is no longer accredited with providing this protection because FEMA has not been provided with sufficient data and documentation to determine that the levee continues to meet the requirements of 44 CFR Section 65.10 of the NFIP regulations (44 CFR Section 65.10).
+De-Accredited Levee System - A levee system that was once shown on the FIRM as providing protection from the 1-percent-annual-chance or greater flood, but is no longer accredited with providing this protection because FEMA has not been provided with sufficient data and documentation to determine that the levee continues to meet the requirements of Section 65.10 of the NFIP regulations (44 CFR Section 65.10).
 The area landward of a de-accredited levee is shown as an SFHA.

 Deep Water - Water so deep that surface waves are little affected by the ocean bottom.
 Generally, water deeper than one-half the surface wavelength is considered deep water.

 Deep Water Wave - A wave in water the depth of which is greater than one-half the wave length.

 Detailed Study - A flood hazard study that, at a minimum, results in the delineation of floodplain boundaries for the 1-percent-annual-chance flood and the determination of BFEs or base flood depths.